 - Sleep your baby on their back from birth, not on their tummy or side

-- Sleep your baby with their head and face uncovered
+- Make sure your baby sleeps with their head and face uncovered

-- Keep baby smoke-free before birth and after
+- Keep your baby’s nursery and environment smoke-free before and after birth

-- Ensure the baby sleeps in the parents’ room in a safe cot next to the parents’ bed for the first six to 12 months
+- Place your baby in a safe cot by your bed for the first six to 12 months

 - Breastfeed your baby

-- Use a cot that meets Australian standards
+- Choose a cot that meets Australian standards

-- Choose a firm, clean and well-fitting mattress
+- Select a firm, clean and well-fitting mattress

 - Remove all quilts, doonas, pillows, toys and loose bedding

-- Keep the sleeping area free of hazards like dangling cords and electrical wires
+- Keep your baby’s sleeping area free of hazards like dangling cords and electrical wires

-- Remove clothing with ties or hoods before putting your baby down to sleep
+- Remove clothing with ties or hoods before settling your baby to sleep.

 You should also avoid overheating your baby or falling asleep with your baby on a couch or sofa.
 This is because when you sleep with your baby on a couch or sofa, there is a higher chance that your baby could become stuck between cushions and you may not notice.
 It's important that any person caring for your baby is familiar with these safe sleeping practices.